-Since Kaitlyn's original work, CFS staff have integrated additional slang journal donations into the existing master list.
+Since Kaitlyn's original work, CFS staff have integrated additional slang journal donations into the existing mother list.
 Only digital submissions are accepted.

-Email Director of the Folklore Archives, Cassie Patterson at email@example.com for a PDF copy of consolidated slang journals.
+Email the Center for Folklore Studies (email@example.com) for a PDF copy of consolidated slang journals.

 Instructions for Submitting Digital Slang Journals

 - Fill out all categories of information.
-Refer to Domian and Taboo Keywords [pdf] list for those columns.
+Refer to Domain and Taboo Keywords list for those columns.
 Speak to your professor if your slang term does not fit into the current keywords to determine if a new keyword should be added to the list.

 Best practices for slang journal contributors:

-- Do not merge cells, as it affects the alphabetizing process
+- Do NOT adjust or merge cells, as it affects the alphabetizing process